PJ-Oscheh/LineageOS-Installer/README.md

 ## What isn't complete
 - ADB Check is not complete; although it can check to see whether the device is connected, it *cannot* determine whether the user allowed the connection to be authorized.
 - Foreign language support will come with text that is programatically set at run time or through the `LangSelect` form.
 It is partially implemented for English but it is not complete; only a few forms (and even those may be incomplete) are set up for this right now.
 The HTML pages also won't change with this button; for local pages ("Set Up Your Device") we could probably just add each language's "Set Up Your Device" page.
+- Flat buttons are pre-highlighted.
 ## What is new in the repository
 - Removed adb executible for now; it is unclear whether ADB and Fastboot can be redistributed.
 If they can, they will be included in the application.
+- Removed `Land.png`, Next and About button textures as they are all now irrelevant.

 A simple, graphical solution to installing LineageOS.